TENANCY RIGHTS GUIDE

 Right to a habitable home

-The property must be weathertight, insulated, and safe to live in.
-Landlords in New Zealand are legally required to meet minimum standards for heating, ventilation, moisture, and draught stopping.
+The property must be weathertight, properly insulated, and safe to live in.
+New Zealand law requires landlords to meet minimum standards for heating, ventilation, moisture control, and draught stopping.

 A room with a leaking roof and no insulation fails basic habitability standards.
 Tenants can request urgent repairs in writing and escalate to the Tenancy Tribunal if the landlord does not act.

-Flathive listings include information about property condition and amenities, so you can compare what is offered before making contact.
+Flathive listings include detailed property condition and amenity information, so you can compare before making contact.

 ๐Ÿ’ฐ